-In addition to the anti-tank ditch, all the other key sites of the battle were now also available to be published and correctly interpreted for the first time.
 The greatly improved clarity of the GX original images, when matched with German testimony, has even allowed the four German Pz IVs that were ultimately written off on Hill 252.2 in the first moments of the battle to be correctly identified in the wartime images.
 While it has been possible with the aid of Google Earth/Street View to pinpoint these tanks exact location on the battlefield today (the same is possible with German half-tracks).
 For a battle that is still so emotive, it is vital that accuracy is maintained at all levels.
 Photographic evidence of the battle quite clearly helps facilitate this.

 The chief protagonists of the Battle of Prokhorovka, the 5th Guards Tank Army’s 29th Tank Corps and 18th Tank Corps and the German SS Panzergrenadier Division Leibstandarte SS Adolf Hitler, fought over a battlefront of no more than 3km between the river Pseland the Storozhevoye Woods.
 Therefore the location of one of the most famous battles of the Second World War was able to be photographed by the Luftwaffe in a single shot.
 Specifically and importantly photographs are available from 14 and 16 July when the battlefield was still in German hands (the Germans chose to withdraw from the area on 17 July).
 The battlefield remained largely unaltered from 12 July.
 As a result these photographs depict the Soviet armoured disaster (the entire 5th Guards Tank Army lost around 235 fighting vehicles written off) with absolute clarity.
 The large number of destroyed Soviet tanks of the 29th Tank Corps visible in and around the anti-tank ditch is astonishing.
 There are also important photographs from 7 August, which although three weeks later, further highlight the scale of the Soviet disaster.
 Comparisons made between the July and the August photographs are highly revealing.
 Destroyed tanks visible in both July and August indicate that they were in all probability lost on 12 July.
 We know this as in the main attack sectors from 13 July, the Soviets went onto the defensive as a result of the extremely heavy losses they sustained the previous day.
 Equally the Germans, having recaptured their forward positions on 12July, were content to await developments on their flanks before resuming the advance.
 These factors are of real importance.
 As a result the front lines of 16 July were virtually identical to those of 12 July.
 German tank losses were minuscule by comparison, with just five battle tanks ultimately being written off (including the four Pz IVs close to Hill 252.2).
 All other damaged tanks were located in secure firing positions (i.e. behind the line of the anti-tank ditch) and were recovered before 16 July and later repaired.